Ethinyl estradiol and etonogestrel (vaginal route)

 Do not use this medicine together with medicine to treat hepatitis C virus infection, including ombitasvir/paritaprevir/ritonavir, with or without dasabuvir (Technivie®, Viekira Pak®).

 Do not use this medicine if you smoke cigarettes or if you are over 35 years of age.
 If you smoke while using NuvaRing®, you increase your risk of having a blood clot, heart attack, or stroke.
-Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you are overweight.
+Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you have overweight.
 Talk with your doctor about ways to stop smoking.
 Keep your diabetes under control.
 Ask your doctor about diet and exercise to control your weight and blood cholesterol level.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want an eye doctor (ophthalmologist) to check your eyes.